 What if I need surgery?

 Dr. Cady believes and emphasizes that the first response in most illnesses and injuries should be conservative care.
-However, Dr. Cady is also trained to recognize when an injury is outside of his scope of practice and will refer patients to the appropriate medical specialist if necessary.
+He is also trained to recognize when an injury is outside of his scope of practice and will refer patients to the appropriate medical specialist if necessary.